Bubbles kick off primordial black holes to form more binaries

 \textit{\textbf{Phenomenology.}---} The PBH mass and momentum along $x$-direction are shown in Fig.~\ref{fig:mass and momentum} as functions of time, while the time evolution for the scalar field profile passing through a PBH is depicted in Fig.~\ref{fig:time slice for bubble}.
 It is easy to see that the bubble expands and collides with the PBH roughly at $t=20M$.
 Multiple far-reaching phenomena can be found during this PBH-wall collision including \begin{itemize} \item \textbf{PBH mass growth:} The PBH extracts energy from the bubble wall passing by, leading to a mass enhancement as shown in the top panel of Fig.~\ref{fig:mass and momentum}, where the mass of this dynamically co-evolving PBH is defined within the apparent horizon.
 Although the mass only increases by about $0.5\%$ in our simulation, this phenomenon is expected to be more significant at a later stage of bubble expansion as the energy density in the bubble wall grows with its radius.
-Moreover, multi-step FOPTs can further increase the PBH mass for each encounter with bubbles from different FOPTs. \item \textbf{PBH velocity recoil:} The strong collision with the bubble wall would transfer some of its momentum to the PBH as shown in the bottom panel of Fig.~\ref{fig:mass and momentum}, potentially increasing the possibility of a PBH running into the other one to form a binary as estimated shortly below.
+Moreover, multi-step FOPTs can further increase the PBH mass for each encounter with bubbles from different FOPTs. \item \textbf{PBH velocity recoil:} The strong collision with the bubble wall would transfer some of its momentum to the PBH as shown in the bottom panel of Fig.~\ref{fig:mass and momentum}, potentially increasing the probability of a PBH running into the other one to form a binary as estimated shortly below.
 An interesting feature of this momentum transfer is that the bubble wall does not simply push the black hole away but eventually pulls it toward the center of the bubble, indicating that one PBH can only be affected by one vacuum bubble alone. \item \textbf{GW radiations:} Non-linear interactions between the PBH and the scalar field disrupt the spherical symmetry of the bubble wall, leading to GW radiations from both the bubble and PBH.